ricardobna/docs/Tutorials/gettingstarted/Step04.rst

 ======

 To display an image, you must first add it to the resource list file.
-Create two packages on the Resources folder, one named list, and another name images, the Structure should look like this:
+Create two packages on the Resources folder, one named list and another named images.
+The structure should look like this:

 |image0|